OI-wiki/i18n/docs/topic/graph-matching/augment.md

 - Alternating path: a path that begins with an unmatched vertex and whose edges belong alternately to the matching and not to the matching.
 - Augmenting path: an alternating path that starts from and ends on free (unmatched) vertices.

-The number of unmatched edges on the augmenting path is one more than the number of matched edges.
-If the matched edges are changed to unmatched edges, and vice versa, the matching size will increase by one and still be the alternating path.
+The number of unmatched edges on an augmenting path is one more than the number of matched edges.
+If the matched edges are changed to unmatched edges, or vice versa, the matching size will increase by one and still be an alternating path.

 ![augment-1](./images/augment-1.png)